AngeloR/Routex/README.md

 });
 </code></pre>

 What is important to note is that routes are NOT matched in the order they are declarted.
-Instead they are matched in order of increasing complexity.
+Instead they are matched in order of decreasing complexity.
+This means, that if you have a route that defines `/path/to/my/route`, `/path/:to/my` and `/path/*` the system will first try and match `/path/to/my/route` before trying to match `/path/:to/my` and finally `/path/*`.

 #### Regex Match
 Regex matches allow us to fine tune our URI matches.
 In this case, the calback will only be excuted when the URI is /users/12 (where 12 is any number).
 However, it will not match /users/angelor.